lukebrowning/tools/trove/README.rst

 ===========================================================

-The scripts run by the user are trovestack-run-gate-tests.sh and trovestack-run-int-tests.sh.
-They invoke trovestack-run.sh which contains code for patching several OpenStack projects including trove, diskimage-builder, devstack, requirements, ...
+The scripts run by the user are trovestack-run-gate-tests.sh and trovestack-run-int-tests.sh which respectively run OpenStack Trove gate tests and Trove Integration tests.
+They invoke trovestack-run.sh which contains code for patching several OpenStack projects including trove, diskimage-builder, devstack, requirements, ... with user provided patches.

 The basic development process is shown below.